translaster/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 The latest config can be found here: https://mariadb.org/download/?t=repo-config

-Here’s the configuration you need to add into the file:
+Here's the configuration you need to add into the file:

 RedHat
 ```bash